 Q. What is the main difference between Diatomite Fines and Diatomaceous Earth, and is Diatomite Fines suitable as an insecticide?

-A. Both are Diatomaceous Earth products, but the Diatomite Fines is coarser and not as fine as the regular DE, so the Diatomite Fines is less effective as an insecticide as it's too coarse relative to the regular superfine DE.
+A. Both are Diatomaceous Earth products, but the Diatomite Fines is coarser and not as fine as the regular DE, so the Diatomite Fines is less effective as an insecticide.
+Since Regular DE is finer, it makes it microscopically sharper and hence more damaging to insects.

 Q. What is the average particle size of this Diatomite Fines?